LBCrion/sfwbar/doc/sfwbar.rst

   If both rows and cols are specified, rows will be used.
 If neither is specified, the default is rows=1

-group [true|false]
+group [popup|pager|false]
-  if set to true, the taskbar items will be grouped by app_id, the main taskbar will contain one item per app_id with an icon and a label set to app_id.
+  if set to true, the taskbar items will be grouped.
+Supported grouppings
+  are: popup and pager.
+In a popup grouping windows are grouped by app_id, the main taskbar will contain one item per app_id with an icon and a label set to app_id.
 On over, it will popup a "group taskbar" containing items for individual windows.
+  In a pager grouping mode, the taskbar is partitioned into workspaces and each workspace contains windows belonging to it.
+Dragging windows from one workspace to another moves it to a destination workspace. (currently this is only supported with sway and hyprland compositors, support for other compositors requires adoption of new wayland protocols).
   You can specify taskbar parameters for the group taskbars using group prefix, i.e. ``group cols = 1``.
 The properties supported for groups are cols, rows, style, css, title_width, labels, icons.